 It's always fascinating to read stories about average, everyday people who built fortunes by regularly investing small amounts over long periods of time in companies such as Chevron

-If you worked for these companies, and/or regularly "trickled" money into them over the years, this is quite feasible -- Chevron, McDonald's, and Coca-Cola have returned roughly 12.4%, 15.6%, and 14.4% annually over the past three decades or so, respectively -- even after taking into account the losses each stock has seen in the past few months.
+If you worked for these companies and/or regularly "trickled" money into them over the years, this is quite feasible -- Chevron, McDonald's and Coca-Cola have returned 11.9%, 16.1%, and 16.0% annually over the past three decades, respectively.

 But you can also get market-beating returns by buying into great companies at more opportune times -- whenever the stock goes on sale.
 Rather than regularly investing small, fixed amounts, investors can use the simple method of buying a stock in portions to manage risk and boost returns.
 And now would definitely count as one of those opportune times to buy cheap stocks.